redhat-cop/org/.github/ISSUE_TEMPLATE/repository-management.md

 ### Associated CoP

-The CoP this repository associated with:
+The CoP this repository is associated with:
 - https://source.redhat.com/communitiesatredhat/communities_of_practice

 ### Admin Access